Q: My child wants to learn to sew. What kind of machine should I get?

 Q: I want to book a sewing party in London.
 How does it work?

-We need a minimum of 5 to run a party, with a maximum of 15.
-We always take a deposit of £35 to confirm the booking and we also have some lovely party bags available too!
+We need a minimum of 6 to run a party, with a maximum of 16.
+I typically bring an assistant for any parties larger than 10 children.
+For larger groups, please get in touch.
+We always take a non-refundable deposit of £35 to confirm the booking and we also have some lovely party bags available too!

-On the day, one of our sewing tutors will arrive at your house or venue with plenty of time to set-up and will bring along all necessary materials, tools and supplies needed for the party.
+On the day, I will arrive at your house or venue 30 minutes before the party starts, so that I have plenty of time to set-up and will bring along all necessary materials, tools and supplies needed for the party.
 Then the fun begins!
 All parties are 2 hours unless a longer party has been requested, in order to make a bigger project.

-Final payment is due on the day of the party either in the form of a cheque or cash.
+Final payment is due on the day of the party either in the form of cash or card payment.

 Q: Do you offer sewing parties for boys too?